 The main effort of @BewareCreepyVAs is reputation assassination via conventions: When a videogame or anime con announces my attendance, Peyton & Heather (@BewareCreepyVAs) will encourage their followers to swarm the con’s post/tweet announcement in an effort to scare the convention into cancelling my appearance.
 (Usually 5 to 15 accounts).
 Tortious Interference.

 There are a few simple things that can mitigate the harassment and my representatives will explain in a short email.

 Please know that I completely understand if you’d rather not deal with this social media drama at all.
 “Fear of association” is the weapon they hope to wield.

+Though keep in mind: supporting true victims also means not allowing bad actors to undermine the movement.
 False accusations do tremendous damage to victims of actual assault.
-I encourage people to fact check these accusations (because Twitter/IG/FB doesn’t) as well as critically assess the accounts propagating them.
+Fact check anonymous accusations as well as critically assess the accounts propagating them.

-If you’re upset about Peyton Waukau and Heather Vandagriff’s abusive online actions, please don’t vent at or attack them online.
+A final note: If you’re upset about Peyton Waukau and Heather Vandagriff’s abusive online actions, please don’t vent at or attack them online.
 They thrive on the attention.
-Instead, convert your anger into support for true victims: RAIN.
+Instead, transform your anger into support for true victims: RAIN.